-I adopt several measures from the recent development literature.
+To make close contact with this recent development literature, I adopt several of the measures used there.
 Thus, I define a measure of structural policy, following Hall and Jones (1999) definition of "social infrastructure".
 As did these authors, I use an (unweighted) average of two indexes.
 One (collected by ICRG) refers to government anti-diversion policy, related to the protection of private property rights.
 The other index (originally constructed by Sachs and Warner, 1995) refers to the number of years with open borders since 1950.
-The two indexes, and thus the overall structural policy index, are normalized to take on values between 0 and 1.
-Compared to Hall and Jones, however, I consider more recent data, computing an average for annual outcomes in the 1990s rather than a single year in the late 1980s.
+The two indexes, and thus the overall structural policy index, are normalized to take on values between 0 and 1.1 Compared to Hall and Jones, however, I consider more recent data, computing an average for annual outcomes in the 1990s rather than a single year in the late 1980s.
 Furthermore, I do not impute data to replace missing observations.
 (The Data Appendix expands on sources and definitions of the variables.)

 Economic performance is measured in three ways.
 I mainly consider (the log of) output per worker - that is, a measure of labor productivity - but I also consider (the log of) TFP.
-The measurement of these variables again follow Hall and Jones, albeit with more recent data, and no imputed observations.
+The measurement of these variables again follow Hall and Jones, albeit with more recent data and no imputed observations.
 Finally, I consider GDP per capita, obtained directly from the Penn Tables.

 The properties of these data might be best illustrated by a scatterplot, which will be familiar to many readers.
 Figure 1 shows a strong positive partial correlation between output per worker and structural policy, when continental location and identity of colonial powers are held constant.
-The slope of the regression line in the diagram - which is just above 2 - coincides with the coefficient on structural policy in an OLS regression of output per capita (which also includes the set of continent and colonial history indicators).
-However, this positive correlation could reflect influences in each or both directions.
+The slope of the regression line in the diagram - which is just above 2 - coincides with the coefficient on structural policy in an OLS regression of output per capita (also including the set of continent and colonial history indicators).